0 / 0

 Expand metadata

 Generate semantic names and descriptions for data assets and columns.
-The names that exist in the source are expanded based on the collected metadata and a predefined glossary by using fuzzy matching.
+The names that exist in the source are expanded based on the collected metadata and a predefined glossary by using fuzzy matching and by comparing the names to business term abbreviation in the categories selected for the enrichment.
+If the asset or column name in the source can be matched to a business term abbreviation, the corresponding business term is used as the display name.
 Generative AI is used to provide descriptions based on the expanded names, surrounding columns, and the context of the data assets.
 Use this option to provide alternative names that are easier to consume than the often very technical original names.
 AI-generated descriptions can help to understand the content especially when column or data asset descriptions are missing in the data source.
 The assignment and suggestion thresholds are defined in the default enrichment settings.

 Assign terms and classifications